bert82503/redis-doc/docs/reference/cluster-spec.md

 **The `FAIL` flag is only used as a trigger to run the safe part of the algorithm** for the replica promotion.
 In theory a replica may act independently and start a replica promotion when its master is not reachable, and wait for the masters to refuse to provide the acknowledgment if the master is actually reachable by the majority.
 However the added complexity of the `PFAIL -> FAIL` state, the weak agreement, and the `FAIL` message forcing the propagation of the state in the shortest amount of time in the reachable part of the cluster, have practical advantages.
 Because of these mechanisms, usually all the nodes will stop accepting writes at about the same time if the cluster is in an error state.
 This is a desirable feature from the point of view of applications using Redis Cluster.
 Also erroneous election attempts initiated by replicas that can't reach its master due to local problems (the master is otherwise reachable by the majority of other master nodes) are avoided.

-## Configuration handling, propagation, and failovers
+## Configuration handling, propagation, and failovers  配置处理、传播和故障切换

 ### Cluster current epoch